Over the past few months, I’ve gotten lots of questions about a vegetarian or vegan diet.

 Vegans tend to be thinner than non-vegans.2

 The interesting part is that a vegan diet can cause weight loss faster than a calorie-restricted diet.
-And the reason is because the diet is high in fiber and bulk, so you can eat a lot of food, get full and it’ll still be fewer calories.3
+And the reason is that the diet is high in fiber and bulk, so you can eat a lot of food, get full and it’ll still be fewer calories.3

 Lower Blood Sugar

-Lower Risk Of Heart Disease
+Lower Risk Of Heart Problems

 Studies comparing vegans to the general population report that vegans may benefit from up to a 75% lower risk of developing high blood pressure.7